berthubert/simplomon/README.md

 -- or point to your own instance, or set the Authorization header through 'auth' -- addNtfyNotifier{topic="your_topic", url="https://ntfy.example.net", auth="Basic dGVzdHVzZXI6ZmFrZXBhc3N3b3Jk"}

--- or create a Telegram bot, and direct messages to a chat you and the bot have access to.
+-- or create a Telegram bot, and direct messages to a chat both you and the bot have access to.
 -- addTelegramNotifier{bot_id="your bot id",
                        apikey="your api key",
                        chat_id="the chat id"}